Keyfactor/keyfactor-go-client/README.md

-# Keyfactor Command Golang SDK
+# Keyfactor Command Golang Client

-The Keyfactor Command Golang SDK is a Go module that provides abstracted methods of interacting with the Keyfactor API.
+The Keyfactor Command Golang Client is a Go module that provides abstracted methods of interacting with the Keyfactor API.
 The primary supported functionality is the creation and modification of SSL/TLS certificates, updating certificate metadata, and creating certificate stores.

 #### Integration status: Pilot - Ready for use in test environments.
 Not for use in production.